stravalib/stravalib/docs/get-started/activities.md

 # <BatchedResultsIterator entity=ActivityPhoto>
 ```

-The photos endpoint, returns a `BatchedResultsIterator` object that you can loop through to access both photo metadata and urls that you can use to download the photos.
+The photos endpoint returns a `BatchedResultsIterator` object that you can loop through to access photo metadata and URLs for downloading the photos.

 ```python
 for i, photo in enumerate(photos):